morandd/aframe-hexgraph-hexmap/README.md

 # Input data #
 As an image: provide an image URL or aframe asset tag (like "#myImg") as the src.
 The value will be read from the Red pixel, but greyscale images work fine too (and compress better).

 As JSON: provide a URL or aframe asset tag pointing to a .json file.
 The file should contain only a two-dimensional numeric array as shown in the example .json file.
-For example the data:
+For example the matrix:
 ```
 1 2 3
 4 5 6